 OptinMonster – Just like Thrive leads this plugin will help you collect emails.
 It is fast, looks awesome and is easy to use.
 It has a drag & drop builder, and you can A/B test everything.
 You get the exit intent, analysis page and you can decide what email pop-up you want to show on what page to make it really targeted.

 Evernote – If you haven’t been a user of Evernote yet, now is the time.
-I’m not kidding when I say that I probably have tried over 20 productivity apps in the AppStore – without any success.
-When I found Evernote I never looked back.
+I’m not kidding when I say that I probably have tried over 20 productivity apps in the AppStore – without this much success.

 Google Drive – This one is perfect to use for your documents, sheets and stuff if you don’t have MS Office.
 I use it to create work environments with VAs and to share stuff I pay them to do.